-So that's what we did: jumped down into the trenches, worked in the mud until we made something shippable out of it.
+So that’s what we did: jumped down into the trenches, and worked in the mud until we made something shippable out of it.

-We defined a plan to gradually make the tool set converge (we picked good old erb views with sprinkles of React where we needed frontend power).
-We also started slowly but consistently fixing the test suite: first by reducing the tests to the bare minimum, critical-path only, and converging the toolset on rspec and factories.
+We defined a plan to gradually make the toolset converge (we picked good old ERB views with sprinkles of React where we needed frontend power).
+We also started slowly but consistently fixing the test suite: first by reducing the tests to the bare minimum, critical path only, and converging the toolset on rspec and factories.
 Once we got a solid base, we started to increase the code coverage.
 Lastly, probably the most important bit, was that we strategically shipped first those bits of the app that were more important and valuable for the business (eg: a reservation wizard).

 Finally, Mr. Thompson closed his deal and we are still working together on the suite of applications for the hotel chain.
 After 8 years in production, clients still use the app and love how it simplifies their daily work.
 We upgraded that old, ugly application to Ruby on Rails 6.2 and Ruby 3.0 and we have an upgrade to Ruby on Rails 7 planned for this year.

 Your old Ruby on Rails application does not suck

 An application that has 8 years in production and is still helping to drive revenue, from our point of view, is a massive success.

 Despite of having a convoluted code base, almost no tests, a mess of programming styles, and a hellish mixture of new and old tooling: it works.

 This is spectacular.
 And has a lot of value in itself.

 Our strategy is a continuous improvement: “Always leave the code base in a better shape with every commit”.
 In the long run, this will make your app better, and it will age in good shape, like we do.